What We Do

 Charles graduated from Monash University in 2016 with a Master of Architecture, he has bachelor degrees in Arts and Architecture and commenced an MST in Built History at the University of Cambridge in 2020.

-Charles is passionate about adaptive reuse and the role of architects in the ensuring a more sustainable future.
+Charles is passionate about adaptive reuse and the role of architects in ensuring a more sustainable future.

 Sam Harrisson